awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/getting-started-sdk.md

 The Getting Started instructions show you how to use the AWS SDK to create, train, evaluate, and use a model that detects anomalies in an image\.
 We recommend reading [Getting Started with the Amazon Lookout for Vision console](getting-started.md) first\.
 This section includes AWS CLI commands\.
 You can get more information and Python examples by choosing the **More information** link at the end of each section\.

-Also, the [Amazon Lookout for Vision Lab](https://github.com/aws-samples/amazon-lookout-for-vision/blob/main/Amazon%20Lookout%20for%20Vision%20Lab.ipynb) GitHub repository includes a Python Notebook that you can use to create a model with the circuitboard example images\.
+The [Amazon Lookout for Vision Lab](https://github.com/aws-samples/amazon-lookout-for-vision/blob/main/Amazon%20Lookout%20for%20Vision%20Lab.ipynb) GitHub repository includes a Python Notebook that you can use to create a model with the [circuitboard example images](su-prepare-example-images.md)\.
+Alternatively, you can use the [Amazon Lookout for Vision example code](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/python/example_code/lookoutvision) in the AWS Code Examples Repository\.

 To prepare, train, evaluate, improve, and use a model, do the following: